tusklang/tusk/tutorial/moda-prototypes.md

 var test_proto: proto {
   instance var a
   instance var b
+  instance var self

   instance var initialize: fn(self, av, bv) {
-    self::a: av
+    self::self: self ;this line is to set the `this` or `self` value of the prototype self::a: av
     self::b: bv
+  }

+  instance var somefunc: fn() {
+    log self::a ;would log the value of the proto's `a` log a ;would also work
+    log self ;this would log the prototype
   }
 }
 ```